VNA818/VNA818/README.md

 I am currently a Software Developer for the [Rensselaer Union](https://union.rpi.edu/).

+> Work with a team of other students to develop applications/features to improve the Union's suite of software tools.
+Working with front-end and back-end web technologies such as React and Django.
+Collaborate with student government and administration office staff to learn about business requirements.

 I have previously designed developed the website for [The Black Cell Group](https://blackcellgroup.com/).

+> Designed and developed the website for the defense and cybersecurity consulting company, The Black Cell Group.
+Website is being developed using WordPress on Linux cPanel hosting.

 ### 👨‍💻 Projects